The Benefits of Using Managed WordPress Hosting for Your Enterprise Site

 WordPress also gives you quite a bit of control over images, including the ability to easily add alt text and relevant titles.
 It may not sound like much, but the little things like this can make a big difference when it comes to SEO.

-Under the hood of WordPress, you’ll find that the code is even set up for SEO success because there’s not a lot of extra stuff.
+Under the hood of WordPress, you’ll find that even the code is set up for SEO success, because there’s not a lot of extra fluff.
 It’s simple, which makes it easier for search engines to index your site.
 And if you’re ever looking for more control (whether it’s related to content, images, or the build of your site) there are tons of WordPress plugins that can extend functionality to improve SEO.

 As you can see, WordPress offers a bunch of benefits for SEO.
 Now, let’s talk about the benefits of using open-source software for your enterprise site!

 WordPress is entirely open-source, which means it’s free to use and modify as you see fit.
-So beyond the basic options built into WordPress, you’ll find thousands of plugins and themes to extend what it can do for your business.
+So beyond the basic options built into WordPress, you’ll find thousands of plugins and themes to extend the functionality of what it can do for your business.

 And since WordPress is open-source, there’s a collaborative community surrounding it.
-Which bring me to my next point…
+Which brings us to our next point…

 The WordPress Community is a Valuable Resource

-WordPress powers over 40% of the web, which means there are a lot of people working with it every single day.
-That’s beneficial for your enterprise business because you’ll always have people to turn to if you need help.
-Whether it’s hiring a WordPress developer, working with the support team of a managed WordPress host, or browsing forums for answers, there are people who base their entire careers on WordPress, and they’re beyond willing to help you find solutions.
+WordPress powers more than 43% of the web, which means there are a lot of people working with it every single day.
+That’s beneficial for your enterprise business because you’ll always have plenty of people to turn to if you need help.
+Whether it’s hiring a WordPress developer, finding a WordPress agency to partner with, working with the support team of a managed WordPress host, or browsing forums for answers, there are people who base their entire careers on WordPress, and they’re beyond willing to help you find solutions.

 If you’re nervous about making the switch to WordPress, just know that there’s an entire community waiting and willing to help you join.